-When To Replace a Water Heater – 6 Signs To Look For
+When To Replace a Water Heater: 6 Signs, Facts & FAQs

 A bad water heater can waver from being frustrating to becoming a time bomb, depending on how bad the situation is.
 In best-case scenarios, you start getting some cooler water from your system, but in a worst-case scenario, a water heater can burst and flood your home.
 Knowing the signs of a bad water heater is critical to know when a system might need to be replaced before it is too late.
 Knowing what to look for to spot a bad water heater can give you time to save money and make a plan before the whole system goes bad.

 Here are six signs that your water heater is going bad and might need to be replaced.

 The 6 Signs to Look for When Considering Replacing a Water Heater

 1. No Heating

 The most obvious sign that your water heater needs to be replaced is when it stops heating your water.
 A water heater that doesn’t heat is just an old water tank.
 If you turn on your water and let it run for a while and you get no hot water at all there is something seriously wrong with your water heater.
 If a water heater stops heating your water at all it is the number one sign that it should be replaced.

 Sometimes your water heater will still heat the water, just not very well.
 Signs of poor heating include water that gets too hot, water that quickly gets hot and then goes back to cold, or water that comes out warm but never gets truly hot.
 All of these are signs that the heating element of your tank is failing, and if it is not addressed, it will stop heating altogether.
 If your water heater is providing inconsistent heat, it is likely time to have it replaced.